joaquinmeza/omarchy-hakker-theme/README.md

    - Disable animations if needed
    - Check GPU drivers

+4. **Starship not loading:**
+   - Verify the `STARSHIP_CONFIG` environment variable is set correctly
+   - Check that the starship.toml file exists in the specified path
+   - Restart your terminal after setting the environment variable

 ### Performance Tips
 - Use `disable_direct_scanout = true` for better transparency
 - Adjust blur settings based on your hardware